 The activity in the stone quarries began during the Roman settlement in the lake area, which was facilitated due to the construction of bridges and routes.
 The activity continued in the Middle Ages and during the Renaissance, until the early 20th century.
-The most important stone quarries were located in Moltrasio, Carate, Urio, Faggetostill in operation -, Pognana and Careno.
+The most important stone quarries were located in Moltrasio, Carate, Urio, Faggeto still in operation -, Pognana and Careno.
 Today, because of the lack of manpower and the high uncompetitive costs, the demand is very low.

-In Moltrasio, there were 13 stone quarries in operation (from the south, bordering Cernobbio, to the north, bordering Urio): Pizzo's stone quarry, Roncaccio's stone quarry (in the local dialect, Runcasc), Tarunin's stone quarry (or Stone quarry at the two roads), Cepp Cativ's stone quarry (or Taroni's stone quarry) and Stucchi/Della Rocca's stone quarry; above this one, continuing vertically, were located the wellknown Niasc's stone quarry (meaning nest in the local dialect) and the nearby Umbrelin's stone quarry (meaning umbrella in the local dialect), the lasts to be abandoned in Moltrasio, in the first half of the 20th century.
-Moreover, there were Crotti's stone quarry, Vignola's stone quarry, Pizzallo's stone quarry, Marianna's stone quarry, Dossello's stone quarry and Linera's stone quarry.
+In Moltrasio, there were 17 stone quarries in operation (from the south bordering Cernobbio, to the north bordering Urio): Pizzo's stone quarry, Roncaccio's stone quarry (in the local dialect Runcasc), Tarunin's stone quarry (or 'Stone quarry at the two roads'), Cepp Cativ's stone quarry (or Taroni's stone quarry), Vergonzano's stone quarry, Val Perach's stone quarry and Trepezzina's stone quarry; above this one, continuing vertically, were located the well-known Niasc's stone quarry (meaning 'nest' in the local dialect) and the nearby Umbrelin's stone quarry (meaning 'little umbrella' in the local dialect) the lasts to be abandoned in Moltrasio, in the first half of the 20th century.
+Moreover, there were Crotti's stone quarry, Vignola's stone quarry, Pizzallo's stone quarry, Marianna's stone quarry, Dossello's low and high stone quarries, Somaino's stone quarry and Linera's stone quarry.
 Additionally, there were small familiar stone quarries used for extracting stones for building their house and abandoned afterwards.